Last updated on March 29th, 2023

 - Articles should be written from a woman’s point of view and should contain information of particular interest to the female traveller.
 However, we will definitely accept articles from men if they are appropriate to our mandate.

-- JourneyWoman never publishes advertorial — stories created by PR firms or tourist boards.
+- JourneyWoman never publishes advertorial — stories created by PR firms or tourism boards.
 We also do not accept pitches from content marketing companies.

 - Your articles must be original.
 However, they can be female-friendly versions of something you’ve already written.
 If this is the case, note where and when the original article was published.